Robyn Davidson

-Robyn Davidson is an Australian writer best known for her 1980 book Tracks, about her 2,700 km (1,700 miles) trek across the deserts of Western Australia using camels.
+Robyn Davidson OAM is an Australian writer best known for her 1980 book Tracks, about her 2,700 km (1,700 miles) trek across the deserts of Western Australia using camels.
 Her career of travelling and writing about her travels has spanned 40 years.
 Her memoir, Unfinished Woman was published in late 2023.

 Early life and education

 Robyn Davidson was born at Stanley Park, a cattle station in Miles, Queensland, the second of two girls.
 When she was 11 years old, her mother took her own life, and she was raised largely by her unmarried aunt (her father's sister), Gillian, and attended a girls' boarding school in Brisbane.
 She received a music scholarship but did not take it up.
 In Brisbane, Davidson shared a house with biologists and studied zoology.

 In 1968, aged 18, she went to Sydney and later lived a bohemian life in a Sydney Push household at Paddington, while working as a card-dealer at an illegal gambling house.

-In 1975, Davidson moved to Alice Springs, in an effort to work with camels for a desert trek she was planning.
+In 1975, Davidson moved to Alice Springs in an effort to work with camels for a desert trek she was planning.
 For two years, she trained camels and learned how to survive in the harsh desert.
-In her final year in Alice Springs she was assisted by Sallay Mahomet, who provided her with the required camels.
+In her final year in Alice Springs, she was assisted by Sallay Mahomet, who provided her with the required camels.
 Davidson said later that she would often recall Mahomet's advice and warnings, especially when faced with the ferocity of in-season wild camels eyeing her herd.
 Mahomet also provided her with two camels, Kate and Zeleika; Kate would not go on the upcoming journey due to a serious skin infection, which Davidson attempted to nurse for several months.
 During this period she was peripherally involved in the Aboriginal land rights movement.